marmelab/SonataElasticaBundle/README.md

 ## Configuration of Elastica Index

 For each model that you index, the identifier field (`id`) must be specified, with the type `integer`.

-All the other fields must be set as `multi_field`, with (at least) these two "sub-fields":
+Configure other fields as `multi_field` is not required anymore.

+For string fields, if you want to be able to sort and to filter by them, you may want to declare them as `multi_field`, with two "sub-fields"
 * The first one, named after the field, required for filters, must use `index: analyzed`
 * The second one, named `raw`, required for sorting, must use `index: not_analyzed`